 JCC of Mid-Westchester – Scarsdale

 In addition to the center’s robust offerings—everything ranging from a full-service gym and swimming pool to gymnastics and drama classes—the JCC of Mid-Westchester offers several STEAM classes for kids.
-In the fall of 2018, these include Discovering STEAM for grades K-1, STEAM Lab for grades 2-3, STEAM Challenge Workshop for grades 4-6, and, a new offering, Intro to Robotics/Scratch Jr, among others.
+These include Discovering STEAM for grades K-1, STEAM Lab for grades 2-3, STEAM Challenge Workshop for grades 4-6, and Intro to Robotics/Scratch Jr, among others.
 Classes are generally geared toward elementary school–age kids and begin in early October, running 12 weeks.

 Katonah Art Center – Mount Kisco

-Yes, the Katonah Art Center is preparing to relocate to Mount Kisco, despite its name.
-And although the preponderance of classes are fine-arts related, as the name also suggests, you can also find STEAM classes including 3D printing, computer skills for artists, and filmmaking.
+Although most classes here are fine-arts related, you can also find STEAM classes including 3D printing, computer skills for artists, and filmmaking.